Message from Executive Director

 Nicole M. Barnes

 Ms. Barnes serves as Vice Chair for the Board of Governors for the Greater New Orleans Housing Alliance (GNOHA).
-She completed her undergraduate studies in Political Science at Xavier University of Louisiana, and holds a Master’s of Public Administration from Southern University of Baton Rouge.
+She is graduate of Xavier University of Louisiana, and holds a Master’s of Public Administration from Southern University of Baton Rouge.
 Ms. Barnes’ passion for this work comes from her deep love and commitment to the disadvantaged and underrepresented community in New Orleans.

 Ms. Heine is a graduate of Rhodes College in Memphis, TN.
 Her passion for this work comes from her deep desire to ensure that all families have access to opportunities that allow them to thrive.

-Mr. Davis serves on several local committees and boards.
-He completed undergraduate degrees at Tulane University and graduate studies in Organizational Leadership at Northeastern University in Boston.
-It is Mr. Davis’ passion for organizational effectiveness, resource development and social justice that has led him to serve as an AmeriCorps VISTA at Jericho Road.
+Mr. Davis is a graduate of Tulane University and completed graduate studies in Organizational Leadership at Northeastern University in Boston.
+It is Mr. Davis’ passion for organizational effectiveness, resource development, and social justice that has led him to serve on Jericho Road’s team.

 Mr. Woessner is a candidate for the Ph.D. in Criminology from Florida State University.
 He completed his Master of Science degree in Criminal Justice from Loyola University New Orleans and a certification in Emergency Management Systems from Florida State University.
 He completed his undergraduate degree from University of West Florida.
 He is proud to be serving at Jericho Road as an AmeriCorps VISTA.